samliumay/DSAA-LinkedList/README.md

 * Explanations are integrated inside the codes.
 So by rewritting the code with comments, you will able to have at least a basic understanding of LinkedLists.

 ## What do you explain at superpeer?
-* I will explain all linkedlists concepts from scratch.
+* Detailed explanation from scratch.
-* I will write everything by explaining one by one from scratch.
+* Questions and problems of LinkedList with their explanation.
-* You will have Turkish and English versions of the lessons.
-Depends to you which one you will choose.
+* Turkish and English version(s) of lessons.

 ## Run Locally
 ```bash